 Cost of Living

-National Seniors is campaigning to reduce the cost of living and inflationary pressures affecting older Australians.
+National Seniors is campaigning to reduce the cost of living and inflationary pressures affecting older Australians - with a focus on food and groceries.

 The issue

-Inflation has soared, causing high costs for consumer goods and services, and older Australians are among those hit hardest.
+Inflation has soared, causing high costs for consumer goods and services, this has been exacerbated by a lack of competition and regulation of supermarket sector.

 What we're calling for